yassenshopov/yassenshopov.com/blog/better-freelancing/index.md

 What is more, by working 8 hours a day even as a freelancer, you can apply a specific strategy, which I call the 2-by-4 method.

 You will sometimes have yourself in the situation where you have not enough or entirely too many clients.
 In that case, I would recommend you spend 4h a day working on your already-assigned projects, and spend the remaining 4h a day working on marketing - seeking out new clients.
 This way, you will get yourself an exemplary portfolio of work while still managing to find new clients simultaneously.

+## 3. Control your personal brand

+When you think of a “personal brand”, your mind will likely wander off to brand accounts on social media, which honestly feel like poor attempts of an AI to sound human.

+However, a real personal brand has more to do with your personality.
+It includes your presence on social media channels, the design and feel of your personal website, the authenticity you show.

+Clients will find it much easier to relate to your message on a personal level if there is a person behind the brand.
+Also, credibility is more easily being provided - you are standing with your own face and name behind your services, so people will feel more secure that the work will be done responsibly.

+## 4. Grow a newsletter

+Ah, email newsletters.

+It would seem like email marketing is a dying trend likely to be unpopular in 2022, but surprisingly, there are plenty of 100k+ following newsletters that make insane profits to this day.

+Most of them aren’t even connected to particular businesses - they are the personal newsletters of public figures that attract a following through their message and regularly pitch their products and services.

+For example, this blog is connected to a newsletter.
+So if you are subscribed, you will receive an education email and summary of my article of the week each Wednesday.
+When you provide value, you will later find it easier to attract clients through the very same audience you have been sending newsletters to.

+## 5. Collect testimonials

+Do you know why people would want a large social media following, apart from the purely vain aspects of it?

+It’s due to the social proof.

+A Twitter account with 100k followers can spread the same message as a 1k Twitter, but their message will be largely amplified.
+And the same goes for freelancers.

+For me, it was much easier to get clients doing digital illustrations after my 100th client than before them.
+And much of it comes from the testimonials of said clients.

+So, whenever you finish a job, and you believe you did it well, don’t be shy to ask for a review - and then publish it on your website.
+It will help your reputation in the long term.

+## 6. Manage expectations

+And for our last point, we want to relate back to the initial one with the importance of communication.

+At the start of a project with a client, make sure you get these details straight with them and don’t deviate:

+- What the deadline is
+- How many corrections they get
+- What is within your expertise
+- What is outside of your abilities
+- What they can get as bonuses